sleeptoken/zettelkasten/Remote Thought/SSL Interception.md

 The reason for that lies in the trusted credentials settings.
 Here we can see there are system certificates and user certificates.
 System certificates are the pre-installed trusted certificate authorities, and our installed certificate doesn't show up here.
 Ours got installed into the user added certificates
 So our burp suite ports certificate is a second class certificate.
 It's Not fully trusted, but then why did it work in Chrome?
-The reason for this lies in Chrome's network security config applications can specify a security config in the Android manifest.
+The reason for this lies in Chrome's network security config, applications can specify a security config in the Android manifest.
+Chrome explicitly trusts user and system certificates

+which means if we look at an app that doesn't have the setting, the app will fall back to certain default values in the Android documentation.

+So if an app doesn't specify network security config,\
+- if the app targets Android 9 or later
+	- clear text traffic is not permitted and only system certificates are allowed
+- Before Android 9, starting with Android 7
+	- clear text traffic was allowed, but it still trusted only system certificates
+- Only with Android 6 and before
+	- apps trusted user credentials by default.

+Custom SSL verification

+- For example, we could try to install our certificate as a system certificate.
+Maybe that works.
+- Or we have to resort to modifying and patching. our target APK using `apktool` and add a network security config to trust also user certificates.
+-  Or maybe we have to even do some dynamic Instrumentation. eg. frida.

 # Threat Model Notes